 - Mobile check deposit

-- You can link to external banks, deposit paper checks, or wire money to fund your account
+- Link to external banks, deposit paper checks, or wire money to fund your account

-- You can access funds with electronic transfers to an external bank
+- Access funds with electronic transfers to an external bank

 - Available online only